Expression (computer science)

-In computer science, an expression is a syntactic notation in a programming language that may be evaluated to determine its value of a specific semantic type.
-It is a combination of one or more numbers, constants, variables, functions, and operators that the programming language interprets (according to its particular rules of precedence and of association) and computes to produce ("to return", in a stateful environment) another value.
+In computer science, an expression is a syntactic entity in a programming language that may be evaluated to determine its value of a specific semantic type.
+It is a combination of one or more constants, variables, functions, and operators that the programming language interprets (according to its particular rules of precedence and of association) and computes to produce ("to return", in a stateful environment) another value.

 In simple settings, the resulting value is usually one of various primitive types, such as string, boolean, or numerical (such as integer, floating-point, or complex).

 Expressions are often contrasted with statements—syntactic entities that have no value (an instruction).

 Definition

-Like in mathematics, an expression is used to denote a value to be evaluated for a specific value type accepted syntactically by an object language.
-In some cases an expression can't be fully evaluated; in this cases, the value is undefined, even though the calculation was effected and finished.
+Like in mathematics, an expression is used to denote a value to be evaluated for a specific value type supported by a programming language.
+In some cases an expression can't be fully evaluated; in this case, the value is undefined, even though the calculation was effected and finished.